mbeg-dev/drec/README.md

 * `log_path`

-Parameters used only in DEVICES section are paramters per device:
+Parameters used only in DEVICES section are parameters per device:

 * `dev_address`
 * `name`